 Important Surcharge Changes Affecting Texas Drivers

-What is the Texas Surcharge Program?
+What was the Texas Surcharge Program?

 What does the end of the Texas Surcharge Program mean?